 Even though this is a raised SUV, the Q3 drives with a lot of composure, meaning it doesn’t lean too much when driving through a series of bends, for example.
 It soaks up large and small bumps well, too.
-A variable ratio steering system requires less steering lock when driving in town and through tight corners, though remains stable on the motorway.
+It's got a clever steering system, called variable ratio steering, which means it requires less steering lock when driving in town and through tight corners, though remains stable on the motorway.
 This type of steering is especially useful when parking, as it needs fewer turns of the wheel from side-to-side.

 All S line models get what Audi calls its ‘Sport’ suspension, which is a touch firmer than the standard setup.
 There is the option to upgrade to more elaborate adaptive suspension, which is standard on range-topping versions, but unless you frequently travel on poorly surfaced roads, we think the standard suspension is more than adequate.